Cystic fibrosis: Pharmac receives updated advice for funding Trikafta

-Trikafta is one step closer to being publicly funded after Pharmac received a clinical recommendation it should be funded for people aged 6 and older.
+Trikafta is one step closer to being publicly funded after Pharmac received a clinical recommendation it should be funded for people aged six and older.

 Pharmac has already re-ranked Trikafta on its Options for Investment list following updated advice from its Pharmacology and Therapeutics Advisory Committee.